Aboriginal Bush Traders and Ironbark Aboriginal Corporation

 ABT continues to grow, with many future initiatives being developed around Indigenous employment and greater community engagement.

-Ironbark was originally established as Darwin Regional CDEP Incorporated in June 2000 following extensive consultations with the Indigenous communities in the Darwin region.
+Ironbark was originally established as the Darwin Regional CDEP Incorporation in June 2000 following extensive consultations with Indigenous communities in the Darwin region.
 From these discussions, a unique governance model was developed with representation and participation based on regional community organisations rather than individual members.

-The original concept was to establish a not for profit organisation with a core object of providing relief and practical assistance to Aboriginal people of the broader Darwin Region.
+The original concept was to establish an organisation with a core objective of providing relief and practical assistance to Aboriginal people of the broader Darwin Region.
 The organisation aimed to alleviate and overcome the effects of poverty, sickness, helplessness, suffering, misfortune, and serious economic disadvantage by assisting, preparing and encouraging people to seek employment opportunities.

-In 2009, our organisation formally included the words “Indigenous Advancement" into our name.
-This move was in recognition of our progression over our first 10 years from being primarily a service delivery organisation to one that also proactively promotes the issues affecting Aboriginal and Torres Strait Islander people in our region, and their desire to genuinely be engaged in the evolving economic opportunities of the region.
+In 2009, the organisation formally included the words “Indigenous Advancement" in its name.
+This move was in recognition of its progression over 10 years from being primarily a service delivery organisation to one that also proactively promotes issues affecting Aboriginal and Torres Strait Islander people in the region, and their desire to genuinely be engaged in the evolving economic opportunities of the region.